-The Handa Center is pleased to offer Human Rights Fellowships for Summer 2018.
-These fellowships are directed toward highly motivated students with a clear focus on a specific issue in the field of human rights or international justice.
-This opportunity is intended to enable students to make a valuable contribution either in partnership with a relevant organization or through community-based research, with the guidance and supervision of Stanford faculty.
+The Handa Center is pleased to offer Human Rights Summer Fellowships for students to work in partnership with a relevant organization or through community-based research, with the guidance and supervision of Stanford faculty.
 Stipends of up to $6,000 are available to undergraduates who commit to working full-time (35 hours/week) for a minimum of nine weeks either in the United States or abroad during the summer quarter.

 All applicants must identify a full-time Stanford faculty member to act as their advisor on the project.
 The faculty advisor must read and sign off on the student’s research proposal, and mentor the student through pre-departure preparation and post-return reflection on the summer learning experiences.
 Handa Center staff and the Haas Center for Public Service can also assist with these processes.
 For applicants pursuing work with a specific organization, they must be in direct contact, before applying for the fellowship, with someone at the organization willing to host and support the student’s research or work placement.
 Past projects have included community-based research in Southeast Asia to better understand the root causes of migrant trafficking, the development of human rights education curriculum in India, and implementing data visualization of human rights reports with an NGO in Jordan.

 - Online application form, including a full proposal for the applicant’s research goals or learning objectives through a work placement, information about the partner organization (if applicable) or a preliminary plan for research (proposed interview subjects, sources for data gathering, etc.)